Immune Reconstitution and Long-Term Immunologic Changes Following Transitionfrom anti-CD20 Therapy

 Contact: Kaho Onomichi: 212-305-2434 / mscenter_neuro@cumc.columbia.edu

 Additional Study Information: The purpose of this study is to evaluate the differences between immune profiles of individuals remaining on Ocrelizumab/Rituximab versus those transitioning to diroximel fumarate at two years.
 Baseline visits for subjects transitioning to diroximel fumarate (DRF) will take place 6 months after last Ocrelizumab (OCR) or Rituximab (RTX) dose, prior to beginning DRF.
 Baseline visit for individuals remaining on OCR/RTX will take place prior to OCR/RTX dose.
-Visits will occur every 6 months for 24 months (total of 5 study visits).
+Visits will occur every 6 months for 24 months (total of 5 study visits) with optional extension visits also occurring every 6 months for an additional 12 months (total of 2 visits).
 Visits will include blood draw as well as clinical assessments.

 Investigator